ServBay Web Server Troubleshooting Guide

 /Applications/ServBay/bin/apachectl configtest

-If the configuration is valid, it will display Syntax OK
+If the config is valid, you'll see Syntax OK

 LoadModule

-) does not exist or the path is incorrect. - .htaccess syntax errors: Syntax errors in
+modules not found or path errors. - .htaccess syntax errors: Mistakes in

 .htaccess